ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-s3.md

 S3 Limits - the minimium size for a s3 object is 0 bytes; 100 S3 buckets per account; 5Tb object size max.

 ## Security
 Buckets are private by default but access control you can define a bucket policy and or an access control list.
 Access logs can also be defined if required.

+### Bucket Policies
+While IAM policies apply to the user level, bucket policies apply to the resource level.
+Bucket owners can specify what other users can do the contents of the bucket - provided they can log into the console.
+This includes scenarios where others own the object in the bucket - think cross account PUT of an object.

+Bucket Policies are:

+1. Resource Based

+1. A JSON file limited to 20kb

+2. Should be used to manage all cross-account permissions for ALL S3 resources - ACL do not control detailed permissions.

+1. Possibily conditional - they can use ACL attributes to conditionally grant access to objects

+Elements of an Access Policy include:

+1. Principle - specific to bucket policies NOT user policies.

+1. Effect - allow or deney

+1. Action - what we want to describe

+1. Resource - the ARN

+### S3 ACL
+Stored in XML and can be used to manage access to objects NOT owned by the bucket owner.
+They can not explicitly deny permissions; they grant read and write permissions to other AWS accounts.

+### S3 IAM Policies
+S3 IAM policies can NOT grant anonymous access.
+But you can DENY access with IAM Policies.

+The prefix for a bucket policy is "arn:aws:s3:::"

+The star (*) can be used in a policy.

+Template strings can be used too like -> ${aws:username}

 ### Data in-Transit
 Data in-transit security happens using SSL or TLS (which is SSL v 3.1)